-EDU 158 Infant-Toddler Development (3) This course examines all domains of infant and toddler development including: prenatal development, language development, cognitive development, motor development, and social/emotional development.
-Atypical development and the importance of early intervention will also be presented and discussed.
-In addition, the observation and caregiving skills necessary for a quality infant and toddler program will be presented.
-In order to complete assignments, students must have a child available to observe.
-Prerequisite: English and Reading placement at college level.
+EDU 158 Infant/Toddler Development and Care (3) This course examines all domains of infant and toddler development (newborn to age 3), including: language, cognitive, physical and social/emotional development.
+Atypical development and the importance of early intervention are also presented.
+In addition, observation and teaching strategies necessary for quality education and care of infants and toddlers will be studied.
+Topics include observation and assessment, developmentally appropriate curriculum, safe and healthy environments, and developing culturally responsive relationships with families.
+Students will be required to complete a 25-hour field placement.
+Prerequisite: English and Reading placement at the college level.